 Andrew Hilton is an Associate Professor of the Practice in the Department of Electrical and Computer Engineering at Duke University's Pratt School of Engineering, where he has been teaching since 2012.
 Before joining Duke, he worked as an advisory engineer at IBM.
 One of the key courses he teaches is ECE 551, an intensive introduction to programming designed to equip graduate students with no prior experience to master programming and tackle advanced courses.
 In 2015, Professor Hilton received the Klein Family Distinguished Teaching Award for his excellence in teaching.
 He holds a Ph.D. in Computer Science from the University of Pennsylvania.

-Professor of the Practice at Duke University
+Professor of the Practice in Computer Science at Duke University

 Testimonials